 Response to COVID-19

-– New donations are being accepted.
+– Gently used and new clothing donations are being accepted.
 Donors can order from any online retailer and have it shipped to ATTN: Chicago Lights Social Service Center, 126 E. Chestnut St., Chicago, IL 60611.
-We are not accepting any drop-offs of donations for the foreseeable future.
 Please see the current wish list here.

-– Agriculture is deemed as an essential business in Illinois, so in-person farm work continues each day with limited staff members going on site to water, plant, harvest, and donate produce.
+– In-person farm work continues each day with staff and limited volunteers on site to water, plant, harvest, and donate produce.

-– The four-week Summer Dance Intensive is online.
-Our robust virtual curriculum for students in grades 1-12 is Monday–Friday, June 29–July 23, featuring two live Zoom classes in the styles of ballet, jazz, musical theater, tap, and hip hop, plus pre-recorded dance lessons and independent study.
-More advanced choreography is offered twice a week for seasoned students.
+– The four-week Summer Dance Intensive is hybrid this July, with students in grades 1-12 participating in in-person and virtual classes in the styles of ballet, jazz, musical theater, tap, and hip hop.

-– Regular sanitizing of tables, supplies, and doors is occurring before, during, and after program operation hours.
+– Regular sanitization of tables, supplies, and doors occurs during programming.